lschulz/scion-cpp/scitra/tools/scion2ip/man/scion2ip.1.md

 the SCION address in the format `ISD-ASN,IP`.
 If `IP` is an IPv6 address and `-v` is specified, the local routing prefix and subnet are printed on the same line after the SCION address.

-### Options ###
+## OPTIONS ##

-`-h,---help` Show command syntax.
+`-h, ---help` Show command syntax.

-`-l,--subnet-bits` Length of the subnet address for SCION-IPv6 host addresses.
+`-l, --subnet-bits` _subnet_bits_ Length of the subnet address for SCION-IPv6 host addresses.
     Must be in [0, 24].
 The default is 8.

-`-p,--prefix` Sets the IPv6 routing prefix withing the AS.
-Ignored if the host part of the address
+`-p, --prefix` _prefix_ Sets the IPv6 routing prefix withing the AS.
+Ignored if the host part of
-    is IPv4.
+    the address is IPv4.

-`-s,--subnet` Sets the subnet routing prefix.
-Ignored if the host part of the address is IPv4.
+`-s, --subnet` _subnet_ Sets the subnet routing prefix.
+Ignored if the host part of the address is
+    IPv4.

-`-v,--verbose` Print extracted local prefix and subnet in addition to translated address when
+`-v, --verbose` Print extracted local prefix and subnet in addition to translated address when
     converting from SCION-mapped IPv6 to SCION.

-### Examples ###
+## EXAMPLES ##

 ```bash
 $ scion2ip 1-64512,10.0.0.1